 Media Arts Center

 With the exception of special events and workshops, this space is reserved for students currently enrolled in classes taught in the Media Arts Center.
-Other students wishing to use digital media software may use the Macintosh computers in the lower level of ADM/SCO.
+Other students wishing to use the digital media software may use the Macintosh computers in the lower level of ADM Scovill.
 Those machines have the same software and are available 24 hours a day.

 - Laser printing is funded by course fees of the classes in the lab, thus only prints of media work designed for Media Arts Center class projects are allowed in this space.
 There is a charge for printing on the large format printer and it is determined by the size requested.